nowprovision/webhookproxy/readme.md

 Plan is to also provide site verification DNS records for example using a webhook with Google Drive SDK.

-Webhookproxy.com will use Linode for hosting (referral link).
+Webhookproxy.com will use Linode for hosting.

 ## Configurable